volpav/dotnet-algorithms/dotnet-algorithms-bundler/README.md

 Run the CLI by issuing the following command:

-    dotnet run dotnet-algorithms-bundler.dll --include=io,dfs,dijkstra --output-to=./algo.cs
+    dotnet run dotnet-algorithms-bundler.dll
+        --include=io,dfs,dijkstra
+        --output-to=./algo.cs

 The above will create `algo.cs` file in the current folder with the following algorithms included:

 - High-performance I/O facade;
 - Depth-first search algorithm for exploring a graph;
-- Dijkstra algorithm for finding shortest path;
+- Dijkstra's algorithm for finding shortest path;

 To get a list of all possible modules/algorithms to export, run:

     dotnet run dotnet-algorithms-bundler.dll --help

-Important: Make sure the folder containing main project sources (`dotnet-algorithms`) can be discovered by traversing up the file system tree (it's the case when you just clone the entire repository).
+**Important**: Make sure the folder containing main project sources (`dotnet-algorithms`) can be discovered by traversing up the file system tree (it is the case when you just clone the entire repository).
 Otherwise, the bundler won't know where to take sources from.

 # License